 In Facebook, Google, and Twitter ad accounts, the Ortto audience will show with ‘Synced with Ortto audience’ sub-text so you can quickly and easily identify your audience segments in the platform.

 On Facebook, your audience will be viewable in the audience section of your ads account (look under the ‘all tools’ hamburger menu).

-On Google, navigate to Google Ads account, go to tools, then settings and you will see your audience manager where your Ortto synced audiences live.
+On Google, navigate to your Google Ads account, go to tools, then settings and you will see your audience manager where your Ortto synced audiences live.

 On Twitter, go to your Ads and head to the Audiences tab to view details about the audience, you’ll see the ‘Synced with Ortto audience’ text on all of your Ortto audiences.